ls1intum/Artemis/docs/dev/guidelines/client-design.rst

     3. Select a value for each theme.

         | **Re-use preset colors where possible!** For example, choose ``gray-700`` in light mode and ``gray-400`` in dark mode.
-        | This is still a good approach as you-re reusing already provided colors.
+        | This is still a good approach as you're reusing already provided colors.

         .. code-block:: scss